Platoon (2002 video game)

 Platoon is a real-time strategy video game developed by Digital Reality and published by Monte Cristo for the PC Windows in 2002.
 It was also published by Strategy First as Platoon: The 1st Airborne Cavalry Division in Vietnam.
 Platoon is the second video game adaptation of the 1986 war film of the same title, following the 1987 game by Ocean Software.
 Despite it being marketed as "the first strategy game about the Vietnam War", the first such game was actually SSI's 1986 Nam.

 Plot

 The game begins with a newly promoted U.S. Army sergeant who has been ordered to lead an infantry squad in the Vietnam War.

 Platoon is a mission-based tactical combat game taking place in the Vietnam Conflict.
 Terrain, vehicles and soldiers are all modeled and authentic, right down to the pockets on the uniforms and the types of plants and grass.
-The terrain affects your line of sight, and the surface and weather impose limits of the characters.
+The terrain affects the line of sight, and the surface and weather impose limits of the characters.
 The missions themselves are based on real missions undertaken during the Vietnam war.
-You groups contain up to 30 men, including engineers and commanders.
+The players can group up to 30 men, including engineers and commanders.